We are committed to creating long-term value for all of our

 - Bonding Funds;

-- Executive Health Screening for employees age 35 years old
+- Executive Health Screening for employees aged 35 years old and above; and

 Freedom of Association

-end of 2017, 87 employees were active members of SISEU.
+As at the end of 2020, 74 employees were active members of SISEU.

 Caring for Employees

 We have implemented several measures to ensure the well-being of our employees.
 A Fruit Day is observed once a month, and fresh fruits are provided to employees to encourage a healthy diet.
 Fruits are also sent off-site to our employees working at our Platinum shops.
 We offer on-site health screening for early detection of diseases such as hypertension, heart ailments, diabetes and cancer.
 The basic mass health screening is a Group-paid annual initiative to provide employees the convenience of having their health checked via taking blood samples for laboratory investigation, with optional add-on packages (payable by employees) for more detailed tests.
 Employees who cannot attend the health screening on the scheduled dates were able to obtain a medical chit to visit the health screening centre directly on their own arrangement, within a specific timeframe.
 However, due to the COVID-19 pandemic and in full compliance with the Government’s advisory on work-from-home and social distancing initiatives, we have temporarily suspended some of these initiatives.